cda-tum/mmft-fuel-cell/README.md

 ## Usage

-To generate

-#### Palabos or the fluid solver
+#### Install Palabos as the fluid solver
-Install Palabos from here, for more info see.
+Install the latest version of Palabos [here](https://gitlab.com/unigespc/palabos), for more info see.

 In `AdvectionDiffusion/CMakeLists.txt` specify the location of your palabos library